jxn-30/better-moodle/README.md

 ## Features

+### Darkmode

+is not provided by this userscript.
+We recommend using the [Dark Reader](https://darkreader.org/) browser extension.

 ### General and everywhere

 -   modify the "Meine Kurse" link in navigation menu to be a dropdown for quick access to all personal non-hidden courses.